-As the largest Christian humanitarian organization focused on children, we believe every girl and boy is a precious gift from God, and every last one deserves to be protected.
+As the largest Christian humanitarian organization focused on children, we believe every girl and boy is a precious gift from God, and every last one deserves to be loved and protected.

 That’s why World Vision is expanding our work to help protect more children from exploitation, abuse, and violence — moving them from vulnerability to a life of safety they deserve.
 We want all children to be cared for, protected, and participating in decisions that affect their lives.
 Join us in reaching out as the helping, healing, and loving hands of Jesus to keep His children from harm.

 Working with families, faith leaders, schools, and various levels of government – as well as the children themselves – we want to create lasting change for children in every community, city and country.

 We believe every child deserves a childhood free from violence, to live life in all its fullness, and to become the person we believe God created them to be.
 We want to help every community build a safety net of loving people to protect children, prevent harm, and ensure that those who are harmed receive the help they need to recover.
 By 2030, the world has pledged to end abuse, exploitation, trafficking and all forms of violence against and torture of children through the Sustainable Development Goals.

 World Vision’s global campaign, It takes a world to end violence against children, is catalyzing a global movement of people committed to keeping children safe from harm and violence.
 The campaign is our promise to children to do everything we can to see that happen.

 Millions of children are trapped by violence, war, child labor, and trafficking.
 World Vision protects children by looking out for their well-being: ensuring that communities are actively working to identify and support children in need; advocating for children’s rights; and providing for immediate needs, such as emergency shelter and essential care.